 Interviewees may display interest in the organization by taking effective notes during the interview; this will assist them to remember different aspects of each organization over time.
 After the interview, the candidate should pursue the job with personal emails, phone calls, and letters to express continued interest.

-Dressing professionally will display commitment and interest in a program.
+Dressing professionally will convey commitment and interest in a program.
 Business suits or conservative colors are recommended.
 Often, it is better to be overdressed than underdressed in these situations.
-Some other quick tips for interview etiquette include arriving at the appointment early in respect of the interviewer's time.
+Some other quick tips for interview etiquette include arriving at the appointment early, respecting the interviewer's time.
 Also, turning off cell phones during the interview is essential.
 To set oneself apart from other interview candidates, answer all follow-up phone calls and emails promptly.

 Successful interviewees practice interview questions extensively before the interview.
 Textbooks are readily available online and provide many likely interview questions.
 Remember, the most valuable questions are those related to the 4 main questions listed above.
 A question one should be prepared to answer is, “Why should the organization take you over another candidate?”
 These questions should be answered with a strong understanding of the unique characteristics the interviewee provides that will benefit co-workers and the organization.
 Practice providing examples that effectively illustrate these unique traits and how they were beneficial in the past.
 Be patient in answering interview questions knowing that one small mistake can cost you an opportunity, for example, saying something negative about another person or a previous organization with which the candidate was affiliated.
 Also, it is wise to be prepared to explain any gaps in time in a resume, leaving a job, and challenges one has overcome positively.